wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Battery Evaluation Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**Voltmeter** or **Multimeter**

-A voltage reading will give you a good snapshot of what the Voc (Voltage open circuit, or "float voltage") is.
-Anything from 13.0 to 14.0 may show up for charged batteries, but depends as much on the individual battery as it does on real state of charge.
-Below 13V, it's worth trying to charge it more.

 **Battery Charger**

 If your battery charger has Maintenance Mode indicator, such as a GREEN LED, you can use that indicator to tell you whether you are READY.
 Some chargers will cycle between "CHARGING" and "READY" periodically.
 This is a "maintenance" behavior, sometimes associated with the battery cooling off after a tough match, and being able to accept more charge.

+**Driver Station Display And Log**

+When the robot is plugged in and connected to the driver station laptop, the battery voltage is displayed on the NI Driver Station software.
+After you finish a driving session, you can :ref:`review the battery voltage in the Log Viewer. <docs/software/driverstation/driver-station-log-viewer: Using the Graph Display>`

+**Voltmeter** or **Multimeter**

+A voltage reading directly at the battery will give you a snapshot of what the Voc (Voltage open circuit, or "float voltage") is in the "Unloaded" state.
+Anything from 13.0 to 14.0 may show up for charged batteries, but depends as much on the individual battery as it does on real state of charge.
+Below 13V, it's worth trying to charge it more, but in general this is not a recommended method for understanding battery health: the open circuit voltage is not as useful as the combination of internal resistance and voltages at specific loads provided by a Load Tester (or Battery Analyzer).

 **Load Tester**

 A battery load tester can be used as a quick way to determine the detailed readiness of a battery.
 It may provide information like: open-load voltage, voltage under load, internal resistance, and state of charge.
-These metrics can be used to quickly confirm that a battery is ready for a match and even possibly help to identify some long term problems with the battery.
+These metrics can be used to quickly confirm that a battery is ready for a match and even help to identify some long term problems with the battery.

 .. image:: images/robot-battery/beak.png
   :alt: Output screen of a common load tester showing properties of the battery.

 Ideal internal resistance should be less than 0.015 Ohms.
 The manufacturer specification for most batteries is 0.011 Ohms.
-If a battery gets higher than 0.02 Ohms it is a good idea to consider not using that battery for competition matches.
+If a battery gets higher than 0.020 Ohms it is a good idea to consider not using that battery for competition matches.

 If a battery shows significantly lower voltages at the higher test current loads, it may not be done charging, or it may need to be retired.